caleb531/automata/README.md

 ### class MNTM(TM)

-The `MNTM` class is a subclass of `TM` and represents multitape (non)deterministic Turing machines.
+The `MNTM` class is a subclass of `TM` and represents a multitape (non)deterministic Turing machine.
 It can be found under `automata/tm/mntm.py`.

 Every MNTM has the following (required) properties: